scarlett518/NeZha_V0_Agent_install_Fix/Readme.md

 - Includes more detailed prompts to facilitate troubleshooting.

 > [!NOTE]
-> Updates for the MacOS Agent installation script follow the same changelog.
-However, as I do not have access to a MacOS device, I cannot test or guarantee perfect execution.
-Please test and verify it yourself.
-Contributions, suggestions, and bug reports are welcome via issues, forks, or PRs!
+> Contributions, suggestions, and bug reports are welcome via issues, forks, or PRs!

 ## 〢 Instructions for Windows